asynkron/OtelMCP/docs/aspire-sample-integration.md

 - .NET 8 SDK (already required for this repository).
 - Docker Desktop or a local Docker engine for the sample's Postgres and Redis containers.
-- Optional: `docker-compose` (ships with most Docker installs) if you plan to spin up the receiver's Postgres database instead of SQLite.
+- Optional: `docker-compose` (ships with most Docker installs) if you plan to run the receiver container separately.

 ## Step 1 – Launch the Aspire Shop sample with OtelMCP embedded